IdleLands/IdleLands3/docs/API.md

 plugin:global:player | playerName | Get all player information for the global page display.
 Cannot be logged in to execute this function. plugin:global:allplayers |  | Get all players for the global page display.
 Cannot be logged in to execute this function. plugin:gm:giveevent | targetName, targetEvent | Mod only.
-Give an event to a particular player. plugin:gm:giveitem | targetName, targetItemString | Mod only.
+Give an event to a particular player. plugin:gm:givegold | targetName, bonusGold | Mod only.
+Give gold to a particular player. plugin:gm:giveilp | targetName, bonusIlp | Mod only.
+Give ILP to a particular player. plugin:gm:giveitem | targetName, targetItemString | Mod only.
 Give a custom item to a particular player. plugin:gm:setlevel | targetName, targetLevel | Mod only.
 Set a players level. plugin:gm:teleport | targetName, teleData | Mod only.
 Teleport a user to a location.